Minimally invasive neck surgery

 Open neck surgery versus minimally invasive procedures

-Of course, there are other differences between minimally invasive neck surgery and open neck surgery besides hospitalization.
+Of course, there are other differences between minimally invasive neck surgery and traditional open neck surgery besides hospitalization and recovery.
 Here is a breakdown of the contrasts between the two:

-- Open neck operation – requires a large incision in the throat or neck, removal of a large portion of spinal anatomy, insertion of metal stabilizing hardware, integration of bone graft material, and cutting of muscle and other soft tissue.
+- Open neck operation — Requires a large incision in the neck, removal of a large portion of the spine, insertion of metal stabilizing hardware, integration of bone graft material, and cutting of muscle and other soft tissue.

-In addition, endoscopic procedures carry much less risk of infection and other side effects, and require a far shorter period for recuperation than open neck or back surgery.
+Because of our minimally invasive approach to the spine, our procedures carry much less risk of infection and other side effects, and require a far shorter period for recuperation^ than traditional open neck surgery.